Ayatpunch/dotzee/IMPLEMENTATION_PLAN.md

 1.  **Server-Side Rendering (SSR) Support:**

-    - [x] **Registry Scoping:** Implemented request-scoped registries (`createZestRegistry`, `setActiveZestRegistry`, `resetActiveZestRegistry`, `getActiveZestRegistry`) to prevent state sharing between requests on the server. `defineZestStore` now uses the active registry.
+    - [x] **Registry Scoping:** Implemented request-scoped registries (`createDotzeeRegistry`, `setActiveDotzeeRegistry`, `resetActiveDotzeeRegistry`, `getActiveDotzeeRegistry`) to prevent state sharing between requests on the server. `defineDotzeeStore` now uses the active registry.
-    - [x] **State Serialization:** Implemented `serializeZestState(registry)` (using `getGlobalZestStateSnapshot` internally) to capture the state of a specific registry (e.g., the request registry on the server) into a serializable format.
+    - [x] **State Serialization:** Implemented `serializeDotzeeState(registry)` (using `getGlobalDotzeeStateSnapshot` internally) to capture the state of a specific registry (e.g., the request registry on the server) into a serializable format.
-    - [x] **Client-Side Hydration:** Implemented `hydrateZestState(registry, snapshot)` to apply server state to client-side stores (typically the global registry) *before* React hydration, without triggering initial change signals.
+    - [x] **Client-Side Hydration:** Implemented `hydrateDotzeeState(registry, snapshot)` to apply server state to client-side stores (typically the global registry) *before* React hydration, without triggering initial change signals.
     - [x] **Integration Pattern & Testing:** Successfully integrated and tested the SSR flow using Next.js (App Router) demonstrating the pattern:
         - Server Components manage the registry lifecycle for a request.
         - Server Components ensure store definitions run and access store instances *directly from the registry* for initial state setup.
         - Server Components serialize the state and pass it to Client Components.
-        - Client Components use `hydrateZestState` on mount and then use standard Zest hooks (`useZestStore`) for reactive UI.
+        - Client Components use `hydrateDotzeeState` on mount and then use standard Dotzee hooks (`useDotzeeStore`) for reactive UI.
     - [x] **SSR Testing (Next.js - Successful):**
         - Reverted SSR-related changes in the Vite example app.
-        - Created a new example project `zest-next-example` using `create-next-app` with the App Router.
+        - Created a new example project `dotzee-next-example` using `create-next-app` with the App Router.
-        - Linked the `zest-state-library` using a relative file path dependency (`"zest-state-library": "file:../"`) in `package.json` after initial linking issues, requiring a library rebuild.
+        - Linked the `dotzee` using a relative file path dependency (`"dotzee": "file:../"`) in `package.json` after initial linking issues, requiring a library rebuild.
         - Implemented the recommended SSR pattern for App Router:
             - **`app/page.tsx` (Server Component):**
-                - Creates a new registry for the request (`createZestRegistry`).
+                - Creates a new registry for the request (`createDotzeeRegistry`).
-                - Activates this registry (`setActiveZestRegistry`).
+                - Activates this registry (`setActiveDotzeeRegistry`).
                 - Ensures the relevant store definition (`useCounterOptionsStore`) runs within the server context, registering the store in the request-scoped registry.
                 - Accesses the store instance *directly* from the registry (e.g., `registry.get('counterOptions')`) to potentially set initial state (though not done in the basic example).
-                - Serializes the state from the request registry (`serializeZestState`).
+                - Serializes the state from the request registry (`serializeDotzeeState`).
-                - Resets the active registry (`resetActiveZestRegistry`) before sending the response.
+                - Resets the active registry (`resetActiveDotzeeRegistry`) before sending the response.
                 - Passes the serialized state as a prop to a Client Component.
             - **`app/ClientPage.tsx` (Client Component):**
-                - Receives the `initialZestState` prop.
+                - Receives the `initialDotzeeState` prop.
                 - Uses `useEffect` (running only once on mount) to:
-                    - Get the client-side global registry (`getGlobalZestRegistry`).
+                    - Get the client-side global registry (`getGlobalDotzeeRegistry`).
-                    - Call `hydrateZestState` with the global registry and the received `initialZestState`.
+                    - Call `hydrateDotzeeState` with the global registry and the received `initialDotzeeState`.
-                    - Optionally enable DevTools (`enableZestDevTools`).
+                    - Optionally enable DevTools (`enableDotzeeDevTools`).
-                - Uses the standard `useZestStore(useCounterOptionsStore)` hook to access the store reactively for the UI.
+                - Uses the standard `useDotzeeStore(useCounterOptionsStore)` hook to access the store reactively for the UI.
         - Refactored `ClientPage.tsx` into a `components/` directory for better structure.
-        - Debugged and fixed an error where `getGlobalZestRegistry` wasn't exported correctly by adjusting exports in `src/store/index.ts` and rebuilding the library.
+        - Debugged and fixed an error where `getGlobalDotzeeRegistry` wasn't exported correctly by adjusting exports in `src/store/index.ts` and rebuilding the library.
-        - Implicitly confirmed the correct pattern avoids calling React hooks like `useZestStore` in Server Components, resolving potential `useSyncExternalStore` errors in that context.
+        - Implicitly confirmed the correct pattern avoids calling React hooks like `useDotzeeStore` in Server Components, resolving potential `useSyncExternalStore` errors in that context.
         - Successfully verified the SSR flow: state rendered on the server, hydrated on the client without flicker, and subsequent interactions were reactive.
 DevTools integration also worked correctly after hydration.
         - Resolved Tailwind CSS compatibility issues by downgrading from v4 to v3, which fixed styling issues in the example app.
         - Marked Phase 4, Task 1 (SSR Support) as complete in `IMPLEMENTATION_PLAN.md`.

 2.  **Store Modularity & Lazy Loading:**

-    - [x] Ensure stores register on first use automatically (current behavior is sufficient: `defineZestStore` registers in the active registry upon execution if the store ID is new).
+    - [x] Ensure stores register on first use automatically (current behavior is sufficient: `defineDotzeeStore` registers in the active registry upon execution if the store ID is new).
     - [x] Verify seamless operation with code-splitting (dynamic imports in frameworks like Next.js/Vite).
-        - Next.js example (`zest-next-example` with `LazyLoaderDisplay.tsx` and `FeatureComponent.tsx`/`featureStore.ts`) demonstrates that store definitions within dynamically imported chunks are registered correctly when the chunk loads.
+        - Next.js example (`dotzee-next-example` with `LazyLoaderDisplay.tsx` and `FeatureComponent.tsx`/`featureStore.ts`) demonstrates that store definitions within dynamically imported chunks are registered correctly when the chunk loads.
 This shows compatibility.
     - [ ] Add specific examples/tests for lazy-loaded stores, ensuring correct hydration and DevTools interactions.
-        - **Example:** `zest-next-example` provides a basic example of a lazy-loaded component using its own lazy-loaded store.
+        - **Example:** `dotzee-next-example` provides a basic example of a lazy-loaded component using its own lazy-loaded store.
         - **Hydration Gap & SSR for Lazy Stores:**
-            - The current global `hydrateZestState` is primarily for eagerly known stores.
+            - The current global `hydrateDotzeeState` is primarily for eagerly known stores.
             - For lazy-loaded stores requiring initial state from the server, the recommended pattern (Option A) is:
                 1. Server fetches/determines the specific initial state for the lazy store.
                 2. This state is passed as props to the lazy-loaded component.